vslipchenko/bitbucket-time-report/README.md

 1. **Configure the extension** (see Configuration section above)
 2. Make sure you're logged into Bitbucket
 3. Click the extension icon in your Chrome toolbar
-4. Click "Extract Pull Requests" (The extension will operate in the current tab, run the extension in a new tab if you don't want to lose the progress):
+4. Click "Generate Report" (The extension will operate in the current tab, run the extension in a new tab if you don't want to lose the progress):
 ![Extension Main Screen](./screenshots/ExtensionPopupMainScreen.png "Extension Main Screen")
 5. The extension will:
    - Get your user UUID: